aaroncspaulding/easy_wrf/README.md

 This package has been tested on the UConn HPC cluster and the Heaviside cluster operating on Red Hat Enterprise Linux 8 and Ubuntu 22.

 ## Installation Steps
-Please visit the [NCAR tutorial here.](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php#STEP4) All steps are similar except that dependencies are installed with anaconda in a user account.
-This guide skips the included tests.
+Please visit the [NCAR tutorial here.](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php#STEP4).
+All steps are similar except for dependency installation.
+This guide skips testing, however, all the tests should pass once the conda environment is setup and activated.

 ### 1. Install Anaconda
 You must have a working version of anaconda or miniconda.
 [This guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) may be helpful.